playfulprogramming/playfulprogramming/content/LayZee/posts/how-to-set-up-an-nx-style-monorepo-workspace-with-the-angular-cli-part-3-4bb6/index.md

          └── booking-mobile-e2e
 ```

-<figcaption>All booking application and end-to-end testing projects are ready.</figcaption>
+> All booking application and end-to-end testing projects are ready.

 ## Conclusion